Führer: Germanic Führer

-Hitler's word became in practice absolute and ultimate, even when incompatible the Constitution, as he saw himself as the sole source of power in Germany, similar to the Roman emperors and German early medieval leaders.
+Hitler's word became in practice absolute and ultimate, even when incompatible with the constitution, as he saw himself as the sole source of power in Germany, similar to the Roman emperors and German early medieval leaders.
 In spite of that, he took great care to maintain the pretence of legality of his dictatorship.
 He issued thousands of decrees that were based explicitly on the Reichstag Fire Decree.
 That decree itself was based on Article 48 of the constitution, which gave the president the power to take measures deemed necessary to protect public order.
 The Enabling Act was renewed in 1937 for four years and again in 1939 for four years by the Reichstag.
 In 1943, it was extended indefinitely by a decree from Hitler himself.
 Those extensions by the Reichstag were merely a formality with all other parties having been banned.

-However, Hitler had a narrow range of interest – mostly involving diplomacy and the military – and so his subordinates interpreted his vaguely formulated orders and wishes in a manner beneficial to their own interests or those of their organizations.
-This led to vicious power wrangles that were immensely beneficial to Hitler in aiding him to ensure that no subordinate amassed enough power to challenge or jeopardize his absolute rule.
+However, Hitler had a narrow range of interest – mostly involving diplomacy and the military – and so his subordinates interpreted his vaguely formulated orders and wishes in a manner beneficial to their own interests or those of their organisations.
+This led to vicious power wrangles that were immensely beneficial to Hitler in aiding him to ensure that no subordinate amassed enough power to challenge or jeopardise his absolute rule.